-4) Serial Port Connectors (Teal/Turquoise 9-pin COM1, 10-1 pin COM2)

-One serial port is ready for a mouse or other serial devices.
-A second serial header is available using a serial port bracket connected from the motherboard to an expansion slot opening.
+4) Serial Port Connectors (Teal/Turquoise 9-pin COM1, 9-pin COM2) Two serial ports are ready for a mouse or other serial devices.
 See Onboard Serial Port 1/2 in 4.4.2 I/O Device Configuration for settings.